If your term life insurance policy is approaching the end of its term, you probably have a few questions, such as:

 Conclusion

 Most term life policies include the guaranteed renewable feature by default.
-If your policy also has it, you can renew it without proving insurability.
+If your policy also has it, you can extend it without proving insurability.
 However, renewal rates are generally very expensive, and there is a good chance your insurance needs have changed over time.

 For these reasons, a new life insurance policy may make more sense for you.
 At Dundas Life, we work with the top Canadian Life Insurers and can help you find the right coverage at the best price.